amandayamasaki/community_coding/gwc-fa2018/README.md

 #### Introduction Activity
 ```
 - Introduction to new Volunteers + Students.
-- Tell us something you are most proud of!
+- What is one thing you're most proud of?
 - What are you excited to learn about today?
 ```

 #### Women in Tech Spotlight: The Triibe

 [Chicago Tribune Article](https://www.chicagotribune.com/lifestyles/stevens/ct-life-stevens-monday-the-triibe-black-chicago-0226-story.html)

 [The Triibe Website](https://thetriibe.com)

 Women in Tech Spotlight: The Triibe
 - Who created this Website?
 - Why did they create this website?
 - Why is this important?
+- If you could code anything in the world, what would you code?

 #### HTML & CSS